 106 Investor Confidence Project webpage.
 Available on: http://bit.ly/energypoverty-106 nature and their promotion through targeted funding are instrumental in ameliorating quality of life for households belonging to vulnerable population groups suffering from or being threatened by energy poverty.
-This can be accomplished via energy costs reduction which is translated into income savings to be disposed on other household needs such as nutrition, education, debts etc. Through the formation of collective RES projects, provision of free or lowcost energy to vulnerable households is possible, as also is the prospective sale of excess energy the financial profits of which can be allocated to vulnerable consumers in the form of discount in their energy bills.
+This can be accomplished via energy costs reduction which is translated into income savings to be disposed on other household needs such as nutrition, education, debts etc. The formation of collective RES projects allows for the provision of free or low-cost energy to vulnerable households, as well as the sale of excess energy and the distribution of the financial profits to vulnerable consumers in the form of discount in their energy bills.
 Lastly, cost saving is equally feasible and allows stakeholders to finance innovative social policies to curb energy poverty.